jumpmanmv/gmp/README.md

 99999999999999999999999999999999999999999999999999

 ```
+I would like to note here that in the insertion_sort function I used auto to declare the temp variable.
+However, due to possible crashes when combining auto with the mpz_class in certain occasions, it is recommended to avoid auto anywhere a GMP C++ expression may appear.
 Finally, notice that a string of 50 zeros is automatically converted to 0.

 I have added all of the above programs to the Example folder in the repository.